fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Until end of turn, whenever a player taps a Swamp for mana, they adds {B} to their mana pool (in addition to the mana the land produces).
+Until end of turn, whenever a player taps a Swamp for mana, that player adds {B} to their mana pool (in addition to the mana the land produces).

 Builder's Bane XXR
 ---------------